-- Skull deformity and/or poor cosmetic result may occur requiring further surgery at a later stage. - Decrease in the normal body salt concentration.
+- Memory disturbance or confusion which could be temporary or permanent. - Decrease in the normal body salt concentration.
 This may require admission to intensive care and further treatment. - Small areas of the lung may collapse, increasing the risk of chest infection.
 This may need antibiotics and physiotherapy. - Increase risk in obese people of wound infection, chest infection, heart and lung complications, and thrombosis. - Blood clot in the leg (DVT) causing pain and swelling.
 In rare cases part of the clot may break off and go to the lungs.